usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 ---
 title: ADA Title III Technical Assistance Manual
-description: "This document provides on the Title III Regulation."
+description: "This document explains what businesses and non-profit agencies must do to ensure access to their goods, services, and facilities."
 permalink: /resources/title-iii-manual/
 lead: |-
   This technical assistance manual addresses the requirements of title III of the Americans with Disabilities Act, which applies to public accommodations, commercial facilities, and private entities offering certain examinations and courses.It is one of a series of publications issued by Federal agencies under section 506 of the ADA to assist individuals and entities in understanding their rights and duties under the Act.